Research methods and analysis of sociology dealt with techniques to obtain information in a vivid form.

 Uncontrolled observations are those observations in which neither researcher nor the people under observation stop the process of analysis.
 They are being adaptive to any situation no matter what results can be obtained.

 This method involves a panel of interviewers and applicants.
 For example, in any placement drive, a panel is set up and they took a massive amount of information about the applicants by asking them many questions.
-Much information about their personality, IQ, confidence, abilities are judged in a matter of some minutes.
+Much information about their personality, IQ, confidence, abilities is judged in a matter of some minutes.
 The interviews can be of many types viz. formal, informal, solo or group.

 Informal interviews are not much in trend but the other three are practiced at a rapid rate.